-Facebook has just been sued by a 15-year-old sex trafficking survivor.
+In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

-The suit originates in Houston, and it says that “Jane Doe”—the pseudonym given to the trafficking survivor—was only 12 years old when Facebook permit her first contact with the man who trafficked her.
+The suit originated in Houston, and it said that “Jane Doe”—the pseudonym given to the trafficking survivor—was only 12 years old when Facebook permitted her first contact with the man who trafficked her.

 The man allegedly used Facebook to message and groom Doe for a period of six months before eventually convincing her to meet up with him at a Motel 6.
 When she showed up, he kidnapped her and sex trafficked her on Backpage.

 According to Doe’s attorney, Annie McAdams, this heartbreaking story is anything but unique.
 The common plotline goes something like this: traffickers use social media to find and coerce and/or manipulate victims into meeting with them before the trafficker kidnap and exploits them.

 McAdams states, “We represent thousands of trafficking victims and it’s like the same story.
 Different kid same story.”

-In her 61-page suit, Doe’s attorney argues that her trafficking was caused by Facebook not providing the safe environment it claims to provide.
+In her 61-page suit, Doe’s attorney argued that her trafficking was caused by Facebook not providing the safe environment it claims to provide.

 While we at Fight The New Drug don’t know the exact truth regarding the specific allegations made against Facebook in this lawsuit, research clearly suggests that social media is being used by traffickers to connect with potential victims.

 Is social media being used for trafficking?

 Assuming Doe’s trafficker did get hold of her through Facebook, the answer to whether social media is being used for trafficking is a “yes”—one that becomes considerably more resounding when taking into account McAdams’ representation of thousands of victims with similar stories.
 Consider also that Facebook is the most popular social media sites, and recruitment can and does happen on other platforms, too.

 A study performed by The University of Toledo (UT) Human Trafficking and Social Justice Institute also strongly supported this and found that social media is increasingly being utilized as a medium to contact, recruit, and sell children for sex.